Can I Use Felt Instead of Interfacing?

 Felt is Readily Available and Affordable

 One great thing about felt is that it’s super easy to find in most craft stores and even online.
 You might even have some lying around your house right now!
-Plus, felt is generally quite affordable, meaning you can stock up without breaking the bank.
+Plus, felt is generally quite affordable, with craft felt typically costing $1.50-$4.00 per square foot, meaning you can stock up without breaking the bank.

 Felt is Easy to Work With

-If you’re new to sewing or crafting, felt can be a more user-friendly material to work with compared to some types of interfacing.
+If you’re new to sewing or crafting, felt provides a more user-friendly material to work with compared to many types of interfacing.
 It doesn’t fray, which makes cutting and sewing it a breeze, and it can be easily glued or stitched together.
+Felt maintains its integrity when cut with sharp scissors, producing clean edges without fraying for up to 2-3mm thickness.

 Cons of Using Felt as Interfacing